Dym077/Incarnatesound/README.md

 - All links have been tested to ensure that the correct section of the wesite will open when the user clicks the links.
 - Social media links have been tested to ensure that the user will be directed to the correct site and that the link will open in a new tab.
 ### Browser testing
-- The site was tested with Google Chrome,
+- The site was tested with Google Chrome, Microsoft Edge
 ### Device testing
 - The site has been tested with Chrome Developer Tools for its responsiveness on different devices, such as mobile phones, tablets, laptops and desktops.
 Lighthouse testing delivered the following results: